stellar/stellar-protocol/ecosystem/README.md

 * Once a SEP has been approved, it goes into FCP which is broadcast to the protocol meeting members along with the mailing list.

-### FCP -> Active/Final
+### FCP -> Active
-* If no major concerns are brought up, the SEP is marked as `Active` or `Final` by your SEP buddy:
+* If no major concerns are brought up, the SEP is marked as `Active` by your SEP buddy.
-  * If the SEP requires active maintenance, such as having an open schema, it should be marked at `Active`.
+* Ideally there will be a reference implementation exhibiting the behavior and value of the SEP before moving to active state.
-  * Otherwise, the SEP should be marked as `Final`.
+* Active SEPs should be brought into production by ecosystem members.
+* Minor changes may be made as more implementations are brought online highlighting any edge cases.

+### Active -> Final
+* Once there are live implementations being used in production, the SEP team can move the SEP to `Final` status.
+* No changes will be made to a finalized SEP aside from fixing minor errata.
+* Much consideration should be given before moving to Final status, it is OK for SEPs to live in Active status for a long time.

 ## SEP Team Members